 Recommendations from other groups

-- The American Cancer Society (ACS), the American Gastroenterological Association (AGA), and the American College of Gastroenterologists (ACG) recommend routine testing for people age 50 and older who have a normal risk for colon cancer.
-Your doctor may recommend earlier or more frequent testing if you have a higher risk for colon cancer.
+- The American Cancer Society (ACS), the American Gastroenterological Association (AGA), and the American College of Gastroenterologists (ACG) recommend routine testing for people age 50 and older who have an average risk for colon cancer.
+Your doctor may advise being tested sooner or more often if you have a higher risk for colon cancer.
 Talk to your doctor about when you should be tested.

 For more information, see: